-Demands on the Trust reserves are expected to vary over the coming years and therefore the policy is that the level of reserves should not fail below £550,000 without special consideration.
+Demands on the Trust reserves are expected to vary over the coming years and therefore the policy is that the level of reserves should not fall below £550,000 without special consideration.
 The reason for this is to provide sufficient working capital to cover delays between spending and receipt of grants and to provide a cushion to deal with unexpected emergencies.

-During the year ended 31 August 2017, total expenditure was £9,499.154.
-This compares to unrestricted and restricted income of £8,516,187.
-The carry forward of expenditure over income was £982,967.
+During the year ending 31 August 2018 total expenditure excluding depreciation was £9,330,257.
+This compares to unrestricted and restricted income of £8,712,329 (excluding non-recurrent capital funding in the fixed assets fund), to give an excess of expenditure over income on revenue funding totalling £617,928.